 The type of treatment depends on hyperinflated lungs causes.
 Therefore, some of the methods are invasive while others are not.
 Below is a list of treatments for lung hyperinflation.

-- Bronchodilators – These medicines help in expanding and relaxing the lungs.
-They are available by prescription and can help treat various lung conditions such as chronic obstructive pulmonary disease (COPD), asthma, cystic fibrosis, and bronchiolitis.
+• Bronchodilators – These medicines help in expanding and relaxing the lungs.
+In addition, they are available by prescription and can help treat various lung conditions such as chronic obstructive pulmonary disease (COPD), asthma, cystic fibrosis, and bronchiolitis.

-- They function by widening and relaxing the airways and help you breathe easily.
-Usually, bronchodilators are inhaled but can be taken in liquid, tablet, or injectable forms.
+They function by widening and relaxing the airways and help you breathe easily.
+Bronchodilators, typically inhaled, can also be taken in liquid, tablet, or injectable forms.

-- Oxygen Therapy – Supplemental oxygen therapy can be a life-saving option for those dealing with hyperinflated lungs causes.
-By effectively elevating oxygen levels in the body, it can help maintain normal oxygen thresholds.
+• Oxygen Therapy – Supplemental oxygen therapy can be a life-saving option for those dealing with hyperinflated lungs causes.
+Consequently, elevating oxygen levels in the body can help maintain normal oxygen thresholds.

 Generally, surgical intervention is not a common treatment approach for any severe respiratory disorder.

 Studies show COPD patients with lung hyperinflation have lower lung function but higher bronchodilator response.
-The response rate is almost 69.5%–75.3% which makes bronchodilators an efficient treatment for hyperinflated lungs and leading to an increased hyperinflated lungs expectancy.
+Additionally, the response rate is almost 69.5%–75.3% which makes bronchodilators an efficient treatment for hyperinflated lungs and leading to an increased hyperinflated lungs expectancy.

 Risk Factor of hyperinflated lungs